activesphere/video-annotations/README.md

 You can place timestamp links in the document and seek to that time in the corresponding video.

-Run the app to see the key sequences that control the video and place timestamps into the editor.

 #### Saved notes

 Notes are saved per video.